Mary of Jesus of Ágreda: Written works

 María de Ágreda's best known single work is the Mystical City of God (Spanish: Mistica Ciudad de Dios, Vida de la Virgen María), consisting of eight books (six volumes).
 This related her revelations about the terrestrial and heavenly life, reportedly received directly from the Blessed Virgin Mary.
 The books include information about the relationship of the 'Blessed Virgin' with the Triune God, as well as the doings and Mysteries performed by Jesus.
 The narrative contains extensive details and covers the New Testament time line.
-It also relates advice given by the Holy Mother on how to acquire true sanctity.
+It also relates advice given by Agreda on how to acquire true sanctity.

 The Mystical City of God, the biography of Mary, is now frequently studied in college and university programs of Spanish language and culture, for its contribution to Baroque literature.
 Written in elegant Spanish, it relates both terrestrial and spiritual details.
 These included the way the earth looks from the space (contained in her unpublished 17th Century "Tratado de rendondez de la Tierra"); the Immaculate Conception of Virgin Mary, the Assumption of Mary, the duties of Michael the Archangel and Gabriel the Archangel; and meticulous detail on the childhood of Jesus.
 Other details that Mary related concerned Christ's Passion, Resurrection and Ascension.

 German philosopher and theologian Joseph Görres, while expressing his admiration for the wonderful depth of its speculations, finds that the style is in the bad taste of the period, pompous and strained, and very wearisome in the prolixity of the moral applications appended to each chapter.

-In addition to her 14 published works, Mary of Jesus also served as the spiritual (and sometimes political) advisor to King Philip IV of Spain, at his request and for more than 22 years.
+In addition to her 14 published works, Mary of Jesus also served for more than 22 years as the spiritual (and sometimes political) advisor to King Philip IV of Spain.
 Their surviving correspondence includes over 600 letters.